ManageIQ/manageiq-documentation/managing_providers/_topics/enabling_red_hat_virtualization_cu.md

   - For information on selecting clusters and datastores used to collect data, see [Capacity and Utilization Data Collected](../deployment_planning_guide/index.html#capacity-and-utilization-data-collected) in the *General Configuration Guide*.

-  - In your Red Hat Virtualization environment, install the Data Warehouse and Reports components, and create a {{ site.data.product.title }} user in the Data Warehouse database:
+  - In your Red Hat Virtualization environment, install the Data Warehouse and Reports components, and create a {{ site.data.product.title_short }} user in the Data Warehouse database:

       - To install the Data Warehouse and Reports components in a Red Hat Virtualization environment, see the [Data Warehouse Guide](https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.1/html/data_warehouse_guide/).